danielchristiancazares/freespace2/docs/QA_REVIEW.md

 - Removed `MODEL_OFFSET_ABSENT`; `ModelPushConstants` now includes `vertexAttribMask` and shaders only consume offsets when the corresponding bit is present.

+### Static buffers are device-local (staging upload implemented)

+- `BufferUsageHint::Static` allocates device-local memory; updates use a staging upload path when buffers are not mapped (`code/graphics/vulkan/VulkanBufferManager.cpp`).
+- `updateBufferData(..., nullptr)` is treated as allocation-only (persistent mapping setup).

 ## Medium

 No remaining medium items.

 ## Low

-### Unfinished / empty branches and TODOs

-- Static buffers are host-visible with TODO for staging/device-local (`code/graphics/vulkan/VulkanBufferManager.cpp`).
-- Deferred shader pipeline caching is TODO (`code/graphics/vulkan/VulkanRenderer.cpp`).
-- Empty `else {}` in deferred lights (`code/graphics/vulkan/VulkanDeferredLights.cpp`).
+No remaining low items.